DrK-Lo/lotterhoslabprotocols/conductivityloggers.md

 * HOBO Waterproof shuttle and correct coupler
 * Kimwipes
 * Wire cutters (to clip zipties)
-* Zipties- to reattached sensor
+* Zipties- to reattached logger

 ### Transferring Data to the Shuttle
 1. Retrieve logger and **record the time you collected logger**